luk3yx/miniirc/README.md

 ## Python version support

  - Python 2 does not work and will (probably) never work with miniirc.
-If you MUST use Python 2, you can use the (probably outdated and bug-filled) python2 branch.
+If you MUST use Python 2, you could try manually porting miniirc.
  - Python 3.3 and below probably won't work, and fixes will not be added unless they are very trivial.
- - Python 3.4 is not tested as thoroughly, however should work (and does with version 1.2.3).
+ - Python 3.4 is not tested as thoroughly, however should work.
  - Python 3.5 and above should work with the latest stable version of miniirc.

 If there is a bug/error in Python 3.4 or newer (or a very trivial fix for